Table of Contents

 As much as we travelled inside Thailand, we didn’t cover all the spots, neither all the attractions.
 After reading our post, if you still need more tips about places and attractions, check the this Explore Guide to Thailand.

-How much does it cost nightlife in Thailand?
+How much does a night out cost in Thailand?

 Well, nightlife in Thailand can ruin your travel budget!
 I need to tell you this because night out is our biggest expense in Thailand.
 I know, we shouldn’t go out and drink so much, but we can’t help ourselves… Thailand is known for the wild nightlife and the girls bars.
 Bangkok night scene and the Full Moon Party in Koh Phangan are the best bet if you want to dance and drink.
 We had done both and we love it!